standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Local Code Names

-Within a custom value set, the individual codes (denoted by # symbol) are conventionally written in lowercase [snake_case](https://en.wikipedia.org/wiki/Snake_case).
+Within a locally defined value set, the individual codes (denoted by `#`) are by convention written in lowercase [snake_case](https://en.wikipedia.org/wiki/Snake_case) with an underscore between words.
 For example:
 ```
 ValueSet:          HomeEnvironmentRiskVS
 #smoke_detectors   "No Smoke Detectors"